yigityuce/N2MS/Languages & Frameworks/Javascript/Libraries & Frameworks/React/README.md

 ## Props
 * Components must never modify its own props.
+* super() method should always be called with props argument at class constructor.
 * Props will be set in the class with <pre>this.props</pre>

 ## States